 We are experts in the management of both adult and pediatric chronic diseases, including diabetes, heart disease, cancer, kidney failure, epilepsy, and rheumatoid arthritis.
 In 2020 and 2021, we are scaling up our work on self-care for diabetes to multiple health districts in central Guatemala.

 We stop at nothing to get our patients the health care they need and deserve.
 We have pioneered an innovative care navigation system for patients living with complex illness in rural Guatemala.
-Because, of this system, we can successfully treat congenital heart disease, inborn errors of metabolism, end-stage kidney disease, complex surgical cases, and advanced cancers.
+This enables us to successfully treat congenital heart disease, inborn errors of metabolism, end-stage kidney disease, complex surgical cases, and advanced cancers, among other conditions.

 Our team of case managers speak Mayan languages and do whatever it takes to overcome the barriers to health care for our indigenous patients.

 We are a member of the Alliance for Nutrition in Guatemala, a network of civil society and private sector organizations working to advance national policy around child nutrition.
 In this role, we work closely with the Secretariat for Nutrition and other government entities.